novuhq/novu/CONTRIBUTING.md

 ## Missing a Feature?

-If a feature is missing, you can _request_ a new one by [submitting an issue](#submitting-an-issue) to our GitHub Repository.
+If a feature is missing, you can directly _request_ a new one [here](https://github.com/novuhq/novu/issues/new?assignees=&labels=feature&template=feature_request.yml&title=%F0%9F%9A%80+Feature%3A+).
+You also can do the same by choosing "🚀 Feature" when raising a [New Issue](https://github.com/novuhq/novu/issues/new/choose) on our GitHub Repository.
 If you would like to _implement_ it, an issue with your proposal must be submitted first, to be sure that we can use it.
 Please consider the guidelines given below.

 ## Coding guidelines